The Adult Congenital Heart Disease Program is one of the first accredited fully comprehensive ACHD programs in the United States.

 Part of our preventive cardiology program, our lipid service offers comprehensive consultation, diagnostic testing and treatment of dyslipidemia (abnormalities in cholesterol).

-The fetal heart program partners with the Cincinnati Fetal Center to provide the only comprehensive center in the Midwest for fetal evaluation, diagnosis and treatment.
-A collaboration of Cincinnati Children's, the University of Cincinnati Medical Center and Good Samaritan Hospital, the Fetal Center is one of very few centers in the world affiliated with a top children' hospital, two Level III maternity hospitals and two Level III and one Level IV newborn intensive care units.
+The fetal heart program partners with the Cincinnati Fetal Care Center to provide the only comprehensive center in the Midwest for fetal evaluation, diagnosis and treatment.
+A collaboration of Cincinnati Children's, the University of Cincinnati Medical Center and Good Samaritan Hospital, the Fetal Care Center is one of very few centers in the world affiliated with a top children' hospital, two Level III maternity hospitals and two Level III and one Level IV newborn intensive care units.

 The Fontan Management Clinic at Cincinnati Children’s is one of the few programs in the country that provides complete and specialized care to individuals with a Fontan circulation.